 Egg Bae is Toronto’s spot dedicated exclusively to scratch-made gourmet egg sandwiches, served all day long.

-Taking up residence in the old Banh Mi Bar space, the concept was spearheaded by Chopped Canada champion Wallace Wong and friend Kevin Hoang, and inspired by Asian stalls where only one thing is made really well.
+The concept was spearheaded by Chopped Canada champion Wallace Wong and friend Kevin Hoang, and inspired by Asian stalls where only one thing is made really well.

 The two are huge fans of sausage egg McMuffins, Timmy’s breakfasts, and other late night/early morning indulgences, but always sought something that would fill them up and actually provide a decent breakfast.